gunkuldev/developer_test/README.md

 2. Use CSS or SCSS with any framework like Bootstrap, Tailwind, Material-ui

-3. Get products from RESTful API [https://fakestoreapi.com/](https://fakestoreapi.com/)
+3. Get products data from RESTful API [https://fakestoreapi.com/](https://fakestoreapi.com/)

 #### Bonus